SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 Removing the options changes the input to 'true', which allows for a module UI.
 If no UI file is found, a default UI will be used.
 With these changes we should try to build.
 Make sure the files are added to the CMakeList.txt file in `src/Modules/String/` as we showed in the previous chapter.
 If there are build errors, check for spelling mismatches.
-Also, check out the common build errors in [Section 6.3](#63-common-build-errors).
+Also, check out the common build errors in [Common Build Errors](#common-build-errors).
 Once SCIRun is built, you can try to add the new module to the workspace.
 SCIRun will give you a warning dialogue about not finding a UI file, so it will create a default one.
 This UI is not connected to anything, so it won't affect the module at all, but you should be able to open the UI and see it (a slider and two buttons).
 Check to make sure that the output is still the string that you expected.
 If everything is working properly, we can move onto the next step of adding our own module.